mehdihosseinimoghadam/Job-Skills-Name-Entity-Recognizer/README.md

 ### How to serve in AWS:

-To serve the model wecan use AWS Lambda function to make a simple serverless function from NER model and connecting that to AWS api gateway to make sure that we can handle huge requests and finally we can use dynamodb to log all data.
+To serve the model we can use AWS Lambda function to make a simple serverless function from NER model and connecting that to AWS api gateway to make sure that we can handle huge requests and finally we can use dynamodb to log all data.
 To better define and handle exceptions it is recomended to define a AWS step function machine.

-Also for multi model case (case that we have several models we can use one lambda to detect the type of JD or CV (this also can be done with text classification) and then that middle lambda will envode the other lambda which the model lives)
+Also for multi model case (case that we have several models we can use one lambda to detect the type of JD or CV (this also can be done with text classification) and then that middle lambda will envoke the other lambda which the model lives)

  <img src="https://github.com/mehdihosseinimoghadam/RoleMapper/blob/main/assets/aws1.JPG" height="900" width="1000" >